On Systole, Kissing Number and Volume of Arithmetic Manifolds: Hyperbolic surfaces with large systole and kissing number.

 \end{corollary}

-Let us explain the strategy to prove \Cref{th:mainth}.
+Let us explain the strategy to prove Theorem \ref{th:mainth}.
 Let $S=\Gamma\bs\H^2$ be a hyperbolic surface.
-First, by the discussion of \Cref{sec:trace-length} in order to have large $\K(S)$, we will need to ensure that there is a large number of hyperbolic non-pairwise conjugated elements in $\Gamma$, which have the same trace.
+First, by the discussion of Section~\ref{sec:trace-length} in order to have a large number of systoles, we will need to ensure that there is a large number of hyperbolic non-pairwise conjugated elements in $\Gamma$, which have the same trace.
 This will certainly produce a large number of closed geodesics in $\Gamma\bs\mathbb{H}^2$ with the same length.
 However, they may not be systoles.
-So, additionally we need to guarantee that such large number of elements in $\Gamma$ with the same trace also produce systoles in $S$.
+So, additionally we need to guarantee that such a large number of elements in $\Gamma$ with the same trace also produce systoles in $S$.
 How to do so is not obvious at all.

-The construction that will be presented in the sequel uses the arithmetic Fuchsian groups introduced in \Cref{sec:Fuchsian groups}, and produces the best possible answers to \Cref{q:q1} and \Cref{q:q2} that have been given so far.
-Following the goal of this expository article, that is, to give a down-to-earth introduction to arithmetic groups, we will first prove \Cref{th:mainth} in the noncompact case.
-Here, all the geometric arguments hold also in the compact setting, but the algebraic tools behind will make use of the modular group $\SL_2(\Z)$.
-So, we will have the advantage to introduce all the main ideas in an easier context, and the reader will see that going to the compact case is only a matter of technical work involving arithmetic groups.
-In the same spirit of making the exposition easier, for the compact case, we will only make use of the family of surfaces introduced in \Cref{ex:cocompact examples}.
+The construction that will be presented in the following uses the arithmetic Fuchsian groups introduced in Section~\ref{sec:Fuchsian groups}, and produces the best possible answers to Question~\ref{q:q1} and Question~\ref{q:q2} that have been given so far.
+Following the goal of this expository article, that is, to give a down-to-Earth introduction to arithmetic groups, we will first prove Theorem \ref{th:mainth} in the noncompact case.
+Here, all the geometric arguments hold also in the compact setting, but the algebraic tools involved will make use of the modular group $\SL_2(\Z)$.
+So, we will have the advantage to introduce all the main ideas in an easier context, and the reader will see that passing to the compact case is only a matter of technical work involving arithmetic groups.
+In the same spirit of making the exposition easier, for the compact case, we will only make use of the family of surfaces introduced in Example~\ref{ex:cocompact examples}.